This Fig Glazed Pork Tenderloin recipe is easy to make with a little preparation.

 Check the seasoned rice vinegar you’re using doesn’t have any gluten in it either.
 (Most shouldn’t.)

 If you can’t find a seasoned rice vinegar, plain rice vinegar or red wine vinegar will work in a pinch, too.

 More easy recipes from Holly Clegg

 - Salt and pepper to taste

-- In a plastic resealable bag, combine fig preserves, chili powder, garlic, vinegar, and soy sauce.
-Season tenderloins to taste and place in bag.
+In a plastic resealable bag, combine fig preserves, chili powder, garlic, vinegar, and soy sauce.
+Season tenderloins to taste and place in a bag.
 Refrigerate one hour or longer, time permitted.

-- Preheat oven 350°F. Place tenderloin on a baking sheet covered with foil.
+Preheat oven 350°F. Place tenderloin on a baking sheet covered with foil.
 Cover tenderloins with some of the marinade.
-Toss out remaining marinade.
+Toss out the remaining marinade.

-- Cook tenderloins, basting after 20 minutes with marinade in pan and continue cooking another 20 minutes or until thickest part of tenderloin registers 160°F.
+Cook tenderloins, basting after 20 minutes with the marinade in a pan, and continue cooking another 20 minutes or until the thickest part of tenderloin registers 160 degrees F.

 Dietary Exchanges: 1/2 other carbohydrate, 4 lean meat

 Pictures and recipe used with permission of author.